ng-Classic/ng-classic/aio/content/guide/upgrade.md

 #### Create the *Routing Module*

-A router needs configuration whether it is the AngularJS or Angular Classicor any other router.
+A router needs configuration whether it is the AngularJS or Angular Classic or any other router.

-The details of Angular Classicrouter configuration are best left to the [Routing documentation][AioGuideRouter] which recommends that you create a `NgModule` dedicated to router configuration \(called a *Routing Module*\).
+The details of Angular Classic router configuration are best left to the [Routing documentation][AioGuideRouter] which recommends that you create a `NgModule` dedicated to router configuration \(called a *Routing Module*\).

 <code-example header="app/app-routing.module.ts" path="upgrade-phonecat-3-final/app/app-routing.module.ts"></code-example>